 All drinking water, including bottled water, may be reasonably expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that the water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the U.S. Environmental Protection Agency's Safe Drinking Water Hotline at 1.800.426.4791.
+More health effects can be obtained by calling the U.S. Environmental Protection Agency's Safe Drinking Water Hotline at 1.800.426.4791.

-What the EPA says about MCLs and health effects
+what the EPA says about MCLs and health effects